Kess1Gflex/PCAP-Network-Investigation-Wireshark/README.md

 The objective was to determine whether a user's interaction with a web portal resulted in communication with a potentially suspicious external destination.

-The investigation focused on reconstructing the relevant network conversations, analyzing TCP and HTTP traffic, identifying the communicating hosts, and determining whether the available evidence was sufficient to classify the activity as malicious.
+The investigation focused on reconstructing the relevant network conversations, analyzing TCP and HTTP traffic, identifying the communicating hosts, correlating application-layer artifacts, and determining whether the available evidence was sufficient to classify the activity as malicious.

 This project simulates a **Tier 1 SOC Analyst** investigating potentially suspicious web activity.